kamilaut/meet/README.md

 **Then** the page should display the cached data from the user's previous session

-**Scenario 2: Show error when user changes the settings (city, time range)**
+**Scenario 2: Show error when user changes the settings (city, number of events)**

 **Given** that the user has opened the events page

 **When** the user tries to change the city or number of events settings

-**Then** the page should display an error message to inform the user that the action is not allowed, and the page should not update to show events for the newly selected city and time range.
+**Then** the page should display an error message to inform the user that the action is not allowed and the page should not update to show events for the newly selected city and number of events.

 FEATURE 5: DATA VISUALIZATION